-INTRODUCTION TO HEALTHCARE FINANCE
+INTRODUCTON TO HEALTHCARE FINANCE

-THEME SET-UP CAREERS IN HEALTHCARE MANAGEMENT
+THEME SET-UP: CAREERS IN HEALTHCARE MANAGEMENT

-If you are using this book, you either are working or interested in a career in healthcare.
-A broad range of career opportunities are available in clinical fields, including medicine, dentistry, nursing, and occupational and physical therapy, which some of you are already practicing or will enter upon graduation.
-Whether you are considering a career in healthcare management or are a clinician finding yourself balancing both clinical and administrative roles, a solid foundation in healthcare management knowledge is a key to success.
+If you are using this book, you either are working in healthcare or are interested in a career in healthcare.
+Of course, numerous career opportunities are available in clinical fields, including medicine, dentistry, nursing, and occupational and physical therapy, which some of you are already practicing or will enter on graduation.
+However, most of you are considering careers in healthcare management.
+In addition, many clinicians find themselves balancing both clinical and administrative roles, and so healthcare management knowledge is important.